datamachines/cuda_tensorflow_opencv/README.md

 It is possible to use those as `FROM` for your `Dockerfile`; for example: `FROM datamachines/cuda_tensorflow_opencv:10.2_1.15.3_3.4.10-20200615`

+**For example, Jupyter Notebook ready container images are now made available, and built FROM the `tensorflow_opencv` base at https://hub.docker.com/r/datamachines/jupyter_to and FROM the `cudnn_tensorflow_opencv` base at https://hub.docker.com/r/datamachines/jupyter_cto .**

 ##  2. <a name='Dockerimagestagnaming'></a>Docker images tag naming

 The image tags follow the `cuda_tensorflow_opencv` naming order.